Our replica of the famous motor show showcases the "cars of the future" in true Revival style

 Testament to the 19th-century fascination with ancient Egypt and decorative opulence.
 The room is richly detailed with gilded cartouches, sphinxes, birds and crocodiles.

-Future Lab was outstanding - a highlight of the latest cutting edge technologies presented in a fun, interactive and informative way.
+FOS Future Lab was outstanding - a highlight of the latest cutting edge technologies presented in a fun, interactive and informative way.

-TIM PEAKE - Future Lab Ambassador
+SIR TIM PEAKE - FOS Future Lab Ambassador

-Discover the global debuts and world firsts that have been unveiled at Future Lab since its launch in 2017.
+Discover the global debuts and world firsts that have been unveiled at FOS Future Lab since its launch in 2017.

 2024

-The world's leading factual storytellers, BAFTA and Emmy award winning immersive team brought their incredible VR experience to Future lab, while also unveiling the Apple Vision Pro to the FOS audience two days ahead of the national release.
+The world's leading factual storytellers, BAFTA and Emmy award winning immersive team brought their incredible VR experience to FOS Future lab, while also unveiling the Apple Vision Pro to the FOS audience two days ahead of the national release.

 2023

-Future Lab connected ESA and NASA with Epic Games to create Lunar Horizons, which was exclusively launched at FL2023.
+FOS Future Lab connected ESA and NASA with Epic Games to create Lunar Horizons, which was exclusively launched at FL2023.
 Lunar Horizons is a vividly immersive experience set on the Moon during a future international mission.
-Learn about space as you play, explore the lunar landscape and interact with other astronauts, and discover amazing facts about real-life European Moon missions, the wonders of space, and the work of ESA.
+Learn about space as you play, explore the lunar landscape and interact with other astronauts, and discover amazing facts about real-life European Moon missions, the wonders of space and the work of ESA.

 2023